delfiederil/SCT_WD_3/README.md

-🎯 SCT_WD_3
-🕹️ Tic-Tac-Toe Web Application
+🎯 SCT_WD_3 – Tic-Tac-Toe Web Application
-📌 Project Overview
+📘 Overview

 This project is part of the SkillCraft Technology Web Development Internship (Task 03).
-The goal is to build a Tic-Tac-Toe web application where two players (or a player and the computer) can play interactively through a web interface.
+The goal of this task is to design and develop an interactive Tic-Tac-Toe web application where two players (or a player and the computer) can play dynamically through a responsive web interface.

+The project focuses on handling user interactions, maintaining game state, and detecting winning or draw conditions using HTML, CSS, and JavaScript.

-💡 Features
+✨ Features

-🎮 Two-player mode (Player vs Player)

-💻 Option to play against the computer (Player vs Computer)

-🧠 Tracks game state dynamically
+🎮 Two-Player Mode – Play against another player on the same device.

+💻 Play vs Computer – Challenge a computer opponent for solo play.

+🧠 Dynamic Game State – Tracks player moves and updates the board automatically.

-✅ Detects winning combinations automatically
+✅ Win Detection – Checks for winning combinations after every move.

-🔁 Displays draw conditions
+🌀 Draw Condition – Declares a tie when all cells are filled.

-🔄 Reset button to start a new game
+🔄 Reset Functionality – Quickly restart the game with a single click.

-🎨 Simple and responsive UI
+🎨 Responsive UI – Works seamlessly on desktops, tablets, and mobile devices.

+🌈 Clean and Minimal Design – Simple, elegant, and engaging interface.

 🧩 Technologies Used

-HTML – for structure
+HTML – for the structure of the web page.

-CSS – for styling and layout
+CSS – for styling, layout, and responsive design.

-JavaScript – for interactivity and game logic
+JavaScript – for handling logic, interactions, and game state management.

 ⚙️ How It Works

-The board is a 3×3 grid.
+The board consists of a 3×3 grid.

-Players take turns clicking empty cells to place “X” or “O”.
+Players alternate turns placing “X” or “O” in available cells.

-JavaScript tracks each move and checks for:

-A win (three in a row, column, or diagonal)

-A draw (when all cells are filled and no winner)

-The game displays the result and allows resetting.
+The program checks for a winner or draw after each move.

+A message is displayed when a player wins or when the game ends in a draw.

+Players can reset the board anytime to play again.

-🧠 Learning Outcome
+🧠 Learning Outcomes

-This project helped me understand:
+This project helped in understanding:

-Event handling in JavaScript

-DOM manipulation
+DOM manipulation and event handling in JavaScript.

-Game state management

-Logic implementation for win/draw detection

-Enhancing UI responsiveness
+Implementing conditional logic for gameplay.

+Tracking and updating dynamic states in real-time.

+Creating responsive and visually appealing layouts.

 🚀 How to Run